Best of 2013 | Rat Poison and Heroinby Samora Chapman / 25.12.2013

 Originally published 18 September 2013.

 Whoonga is a ‘new’ street drug that seems to have a deadly grip on Poison City and its tentacles are spreading.
-The name “Whoonga!” is Tanzanian… it is the sound your brain makes, pleading for mercy, when the vicious concoction of heroine and rat poison enters your system.
+The name “Whoonga!” was coined by Tanzanian foreign nationals… it is the sound your brain makes, pleading for mercy, when the vicious concoction of heroine and rat poison enters your system.

 The nucleus of the whoonga scene is a patch of no-man’s land between the train tracks and the M4 highway in the heart of the inner city.
 This patch of land is known as Whoonga Park.